Get FREE shipping in the US for orders over $35 + FREE returns within 30 days

 For Monitors, Higher PPI Means Clearer Text

-That's why starting with at least a 4K monitor is often recommended for Mac users.
+That's why starting with at least a 4K monitor for Mac is often recommended.
 The higher pixel density helps maintain that crisp, clean visual experience you’re used to on your MacBook.

-To Get a Retina Display, Consider Screen Size and Resolution
+How to Achieve Retina Clarity on External Monitors: Consider Screen Size and Resolution

-Whether it’s a Retina display or not is actually determined by the relationship between screen size and resolution.
-Pixel density is calculated using the formula:
+Whether an external monitor for Mac achieves a "Retina" display experience is actually determined by the relationship between its screen size and resolution.
+Pixel density (PPI) is calculated using the formula:

 Retina display is determined by the relationship between screen size and resolution